Advancing Columbia University’s Work to Combat Antisemitism

 Task Force on Antisemitism

-Through dialogue, research, and engagement, the Task Force is working to make our campus community more inclusive, informed, and resilient.
-While its mission begins with the safety and dignity of Jewish students, faculty, and staff, its impact is broader, advancing a University environment in which all members, regardless of racial, ethnic, or religious background, feel respected and protected.
-The work of the Task Force has been vital to the health of our community and has the full support of University leadership.
+Through dialogue, research, and engagement, the task force worked to make our campus community more inclusive, informed, and resilient.
+While its mission began with the safety and dignity of Jewish students, faculty, and staff, its impact is broader, advancing a University environment in which all members, regardless of racial, ethnic, or religious background, feel respected and protected.
+The work of the task force has been vital to the health of our community and had the full support of University leadership.

-The Task Force has identified practical ways for our safety and inclusion work to enhance support for all members of the Columbia community with a focus on Jewish students.
-More information about the Task Force and its work can be found here:
+The task force identified practical ways for our safety and inclusion work to enhance support for all members of the Columbia community, with a focus on Jewish students.
+More information about the task force and its work can be found here:

 - Report #1: Columbia University’s Rules on Demonstrations